 At the end of his speech, Olson asks the audience to pray for Defense Department leaders, who "need to humbly depend on Christ."
 He also asks them to pray for troops preparing to deploy again so they can "bear through that by depending on Christ."

 The speech was live-streamed by GOD TV online and recorded by the Military Religious Freedom Foundation, said Chris Rodda, senior research director for the group.
 Video on the National Day of Prayer Task Force's website does not include Olson's speech because it only shows three hours of the four-hour event and his speech was at the end.

 Mikey Weinstein, CEO of the Military Religious Freedom Foundation, has sent a blistering letter to Chief of Staff Gen, Mark Welsh, arguing that Olson's comments violate an Air Force instruction, which prohibits airmen from endorsing a particular faith or belief.

-Attempts to reach Olson were unsuccessful.
+Attempts to reach Olson by deadline were unsuccessful.

 A spokesman for the National Day of Prayer Task Force said that the event where Olson spoke was hosted by U.S. Rep. Robert Aderholt, R-Ala.

-"All invitations to those actively serving in the United States military are coordinated through the Congressman's office," Dion Elmore said in an email to Air Force Times.
+"As a result all invitations to those actively serving in the United States military are coordinated through the Congressman's office," Dion Elmore said in an email to Air Force Times.